OurVoiceUSA/HelloVoter/README.md

 ## Features

-This is in development, and will be the API backend to the HelloVoter canvass functions for large operations.
-The current production mobile app uses Dropbox for data sharing and storage.
+This is the API backend to the HelloVoter canvass functions for large operations.
+Select the "Connect to Server" canvassing mode and enter the address you deploy this API to.

 ## Setup